youngjorisky/Stopwatch-main/README.md

-# Timeclock-main
+# Stopwatch-main
-Using javascript to create a time clock for time count
+Using javascript to create a stopwatch for time count